 Spanish (Spain, Latin America), French, German, English (American and British), Italian, Arabic, Chinese (Mandarin), Dari, Dutch, Filipino (Tagalog), Greek, Hindi, Hebrew, Indonesian, Irish, Japanese, Korean, Latin, Pashto, Persian (Farsi), Polish, Russian, Spanish, Swahili, Portuguese (Brazil), Swedish, Turkish, Urdu, Vietnamese.

 Using Rosetta Stone

 Skritter is an online learning system for Chinese and Japanese characters.
-It incorporates two key features for effective study: spaced repetition, so that you keep practicing characters regularly and practice those you get wrong more frequently, and physical rehearsal, so that you practice by actually writing, not just reviewing them.
-Skritter offers lists of characters from most major Chinese/Japanese textbooks, so you can start learning what you need to know immediately.
-You can also create your own custom lists.
+It incorporates two key features for effective study: spaced repetition, which allows learners to practice characters regularly and focus on ones they get wrong more frequently, and physical rehearsal, which allows learners to practice their written skills instead of just reviewing them.
+Additionally, Skritter offers lists of characters from most major Chinese/Japanese textbooks and allows learners to create their own custom lists.

-The LRC subscribes to Skritter, so any member of the MHC community (students, faculty or staff) can have a free Skritter account.
-These detailed instructions show you how to sign up (if you haven't created a Skritter account previously) or how to revalidate your account (this extends the date on your account if it has expired).
+The LRC subscribes to Skritter, so any member of the MHC community (students, faculty or staff) can create a free Skritter account.
+Detailed instructions about creating an account and validating your MHC email can be found below.